2023 Award Committee

 For example, funding could support a workshop, a one-day symposium, a collaborative learning program associated with the Alliance team structure, or a guest speaker/trainer.
 Alliance Teams and individuals are encouraged to submit applications.

 The total annual funding for Helmer awards is $5,000, with average award amounts of $2000 or less per project.
 Applications must focus on a project that is in direct alignment with Alliance Strategic Initiatives and that can be accomplished one calendar year after the award announcement in December.
 In the review of applications the committee will give preference to proposals that demonstrate a clear connection to advancing diversity, equity, inclusion, or anti-racism across Alliance member institutions.
+Board and Council members may participate in project teams, but may not serve as Project Leader(s).

 All recipients of the award agree to share the results of the project with the Board as well as with the Alliance community as appropriate by distribution of documentation, presentation at Council or Board meeting, or at the Summer Meeting.
 The method of results sharing will be determined by project leaders in collaboration with the Board upon receipt of the final project report.
 Projects are first and foremost to support personnel working in Alliance institutions.
 If an event or program is planned, it is important to coordinate registration to ensure that Alliance personnel are given sufficient time to register prior to opening an event up to a larger community.